Fall Law Clerk (D.C.)

 Defenders of Wildlife is a national, nonprofit environmental organization dedicated to the protection of all native animals and plants in their natural communities.
 Founded in 1947, Defenders is one of the country’s leaders in science-based, results-oriented wildlife conservation.
 Defenders’ staff is comprised of experts from a variety of fields, including a successful legal team at the forefront of wildlife law and legal advocacy.
 Organizational priorities include protecting and restoring imperiled North American wildlife; ensuring conservation of wildlife and habitat on federal public lands, with particular emphasis on national wildlife refuges and national forests; and ensuring the adoption and implementation of a national program for the conservation of wildlife, habitat and ecosystems in the face of global warming.

 Please note that this is an unpaid internship.
 Students are encouraged to seek funding opportunities through their schools or outside sources.
 We do offer a transportation stipend, and are happy to work with your school to arrange academic credit.
-Positions are available on a part-time or full-time basis.
+Positions are available on a part-time or full-time basis, from September - December.

 Essential Duties and Responsibilities